 Backpacks, 1 Scooter & 1 Bicycle, 1 Skateboard and 3 helmets: $500

 Promotional Budget: $100

 The truth is that I’ve never raised so much money for a single event before.
-But what’s also true is that I have an immense belief in the importance of this event for myself, for my peers, and most of all, for the families who we’re trying to put this together for.
+But what’s also true is that I have an immense belief in the importance of this event for me and my peers, and for the families who we’re trying to put this together for.
 I believe enough in this collective moment for us to make this call, asking once again, for the support of an even larger community than the one through these streets; to the ones out there.

 To donate, you can click the following: DONATE.